 Questions For The Competition is a weekly column that addresses our issues with the brackets of other bracketology "experts."
-This week's questions are reserved for ESPN's Joe Lunardi, SI.com's Andy Glockner, and CBSSports.com and CollegeRPI.com's Jerry Palm.
-Keep in mind that these questions are about each expert's most recent bracket, all of which were released before Monday's games.
+This week's questions are reserved for ESPN's Joe Lunardi and SI.com's Andy Glockner.
+As the season goes on, and more major sports websites consistently post weekly brackets, we will ask questions to them as well.
+Keep in mind that these questions are about the experts' most recent brackets, which were released before Monday's games.

 Joe Lunardi (ESPN) - Jan.
 4 Bracket

 How is Baylor not even in your Last Eight Out?
 St. John's, Louisville, and Tulsa (Tulsa?) are on the list, but the 11-1 Bears aren't?

 If the season ended today, how in the world has UConn earned a 4 seed?
 Tennessee is a 3?
 Based on what?